Fee tail: Historical examples

+Edward III

+It was argued that Richard II of England, through his tyranny and misgovernment, had rendered himself unworthy of being king.
+According to the normal law of primogeniture, the heir to the throne at this point would have been Edmund Mortimer, Earl of March, great-grandson of Edward III's second son to reach adulthood, Lionel, Duke of Clarence, through Lionel's daughter Philippa.
+Bolingbroke's father, John of Gaunt, was Edward's next eldest son.
+However, in 1376 Edward had entailed the succession to heirs male, bypassing Philippa and her descendants in favour of his next eldest son, John of Gaunt, and thence his son Henry Bolingbroke, Henry IV of England.

 Marquess of Hertford

 An English example of a fee tail may be the main estates of the wealthy art collector Richard Seymour-Conway, 4th Marquess of Hertford (d.
 1870).
 His only child was his illegitimate son, Sir Richard Wallace, 1st Baronet, to whom he left as much of his property as he could.
 The main land holdings and Ragley Hall were inherited by his distant cousin, Francis Seymour, 5th Marquess of Hertford, descended from a younger son of the 1st Marquess who had died in 1794.
 Most of the 4th Marquess's art collection had been acquired by himself or his father, went to Wallace, and is now the Wallace Collection.
 Other works were covered by the fee tail, however, and passed to the 5th Marquess.

 Earl of Pembroke

 Another example was George Herbert, 11th Earl of Pembroke, who died in 1827.
 He had quarrelled with his eldest son, later the 12th Earl, and left his unentailed estate to Sidney Herbert, 1st Baron Herbert of Lea, his son by a second marriage.